-Measure Alignment with COs Like for Like Additionality 50 Timeframe 1.
-Planting hazel, oak, holly and birch in the Ness Woods SAC Would support woodland regeneration and the restoration of site integrity.
-The woodland stands of interest are fragmentary within the SAC; so, in theory, compensation for habitat loss from within the site could be provided by habitat creation within the site (if the space and characteristics required for such habitats are present in other areas of the SAC, where qualifying features are not present).
-This could displace existing qualifying features or the opportunity for such.
-The existing seed bank and soils across the study area could support mixed and acidic oak woodland. ✓ ✓ Although there is a responsibility on member states to implement necessary conservation measures and avoid deterioration, the conservation management measures for the woodland qualifying features included in the Conservation Advice Package for the Ness Woods SAC do not include planting to support regeneration.
-This is not normal practice. ★ The soils and seed bank present could support acidic oak woodland through good management without planting. ✓ Planting in the SAC, supported by the removal of stone cover, could focus on restoration of the 4 x 4 track through the SAC (which otherwise would not regenerate). ?
+Measure Alignment with COs Like for Like Additionality Timeframe 1.
+Planting hazel, oak, holly and birch in the Ness Woods SAC ✓ Would support woodland regeneration and the restoration of site integrity. ✓ The woodland stands of interest are fragmentary within the SAC; so, in theory, compensation for habitat loss from within the site could be provided by habitat creation within the site (if the space and characteristics required for such habitats are present in other areas of the SAC, where qualifying features are not present). ✗ This could displace existing qualifying features or the opportunity for such. ✗ The existing seed bank and soils across the study area could support mixed and acidic oak woodland. ✓ ✓ Although there is a responsibility on member states to implement necessary conservation measures and avoid deterioration, the conservation management measures for the woodland qualifying features included in the Conservation Advice Package for the Ness Woods SAC do not include planting to support regeneration.
+This is not normal practice. ✗ The soils and seed bank present could support acidic oak woodland through good management without planting. ✓ Planting in the SAC, supported by the removal of stone cover, could focus on restoration of the 4 x 4 track through the SAC (which otherwise would not regenerate). ?
 This measure would not deliver the qualifying features for some time (outside the Conservation Advice Package review timeframe) but neither the Habitats Directive nor the guidance specifies a timescale within which compensation must be delivered, as long as delivery is secured.
-2. Planting hazel, oak, holly and birch outside the Ness Woods SAC to extend the SAC Would support woodland regeneration (assuming suitable habitat is present close to the SAC) and would not run the risk of displacing qualifying features.
-Would not directly support the restoration of the site (i.e., site integrity) or the achievement of favourable condition unless the area of the Ness Woods SAC is extended to include the planted areas.
-The existing seed bank and soils could support mixed and acidic oak woodland. ~ ✓ This measure would be in addition to restorative measures in the SAC. ?
+2. Planting hazel, oak, holly and birch outside the Ness Woods SAC to extend the SAC ✓ ✓ This measure would be in addition to restorative measures in the SAC. ?
 This would not deliver the qualifying features for some time, but neither the Habitats Directive nor the guidance specifies a timescale within which compensation must be delivered, as long as delivery is secured.

-50 Action that is in addition to normal practice or an existing obligation on another party.
+$^{\rm 50}$ Action that is in addition to normal practice or an existing obligation on another party.